 List of fields required to use this analytic.

 How To Implement

-To successfully implement this search, you will need to ensure that DNS data is populating the Network_Resolution data model.
-In addition, the Machine Learning Toolkit (MLTK) version 4.2 or greater must be installed on your search heads, along with any required dependencies.
+To successfully implement this search, you will need to ensure that DNS data is populating the Network_Traffic data model.
+In addition, the latest version of Machine Learning Toolkit (MLTK) must be installed on your search heads, along with any required dependencies.
 Finally, the support search "Baseline of SMB Traffic - MLTK" must be executed before this detection search, because it builds a machine-learning (ML) model over the historical data used by this search.
 It is important that this search is run in the same app context as the associated support search, so that the model created by the support search is available for use.
 You should periodically re-run the support search to rebuild the model with the latest data available in your environment.

 This search produces a field (Number of events,count) that are not yet supported by ES Incident Review and therefore cannot be viewed when a notable event is raised.
 This field contributes additional context to the notable.
 To see the additional metadata, add the following field, if not already present, to Incident Review - Event Attributes (Configure > Incident Management > Incident Review Settings > Add New Entry): \

 Detailed documentation on how to create a new field within Incident Review is found here:

 If you are seeing more results than desired, you may consider reducing the value of the threshold in the search.
 You should also periodically re-run the support search to re-build the ML model on the latest data.
 Please update the